-An investor has subscribed for, and has been allocated by the underwriters, an aggregate of 2,173,913 ADSs at the initial public offering price and on the same terms as the other ADSs being offered, representing approximately 87.0% of the total ADSs in this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+indicated an interest in purchasing or not to purchase any ADSs in this offering.
 The underwriters will receive the same underwriting discounts and commissions on any ADSs purchased by this investor as they will on any other ADSs sold to the public in this offering.
 See "Underwriting".